Input type

 Paying only the minimum due on your credit card seems affordable, but it means most of your payment covers interest while the principal barely reduces.

-How minimum due is calculated
+How minimum due is actually calculated